 Your Facebook ad messages should clearly communicate:

-- Why anyone should bother clicking your ad and claiming your offer
+- Why anyone should bother clicking your ad and claiming your offer.

-- Why they should choose your product over those of your competitors
+- Why they should choose your product over those of your competitors.

 5. Stand Out From The Crowd

-As mentioned earlier, more and more advertisers are flocking to Facebook Ads every year.
-This is why your ad must be designed to stand out from the crowd:
+As mentioned earlier, more and more advertisers are flocking to Facebook newsfeed every year.

 The top two ways to go about this are:

-Write A Magnetic Ad Headline
+Write A Magnetic Facebook Ad Headline

 The headline is the most important part of your Facebook ad.
-It’s what people see first and most only read the headline before sharing something on Facebook.
+It’s what people see first, after all.

-- Always be clear and precise
+- Always be clear and precise.

-- Use action verbs such as “Get”, “Learn” and “Try”
+- Use action verbs such as “Get”, “Learn” and “Try”.

 Make Sure Your Ad Pops With Color

 High-quality, high-contrast images with strong colors are great for standing out from other ads and posts in the feed.

 You have to maintain brand consistency as the viewer moves from Facebook to your website.

 6. Harness The Power Of Storytelling